zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/provision-cm/provision-cm.md

 **NOTE**: Make sure you are off VPN.

-1. Launch Firefox and go to **Preferences** by clicking the gear in the top right
+1. Launch Firefox and go to **Preferences** by clicking the gear in the top right.
+(If you don't see the gear, open up a new tab)

     ![](./images/firefoxpref.png "")